LLNL/scr/doc/rst/users/api.rst

     INTEGER VALID, IERROR

 This call informs SCR that the process has finished reading its checkpoint files.
-A process must close all restart files before calling :code:`SCR_Complete_restart`.
+A process must close all restart files before calling :code:`SCR_Complete_restart`, and it may no longer access its restart files upon calling :code:`SCR_Complete_restart`.
 :code:`SCR_Complete_restart` must be called by all processes, including processes that did not read any files as part of the restart.

 The parameter :code:`valid` should be set to :code:`1` if either the calling process read
-all of its files successfully or it read no files during the checkpoint.
+all of its files successfully or it read no files as part of the restart.
 Otherwise, the process should call :code:`SCR_Complete_restart` with :code:`valid` set to :code:`0`.
-SCR will determine whether all processes read their checkpoint files successfully based on the values supplied in the :code:`valid` parameter.
+SCR determines whether all processes read their checkpoint files successfully based on the values supplied in the :code:`valid` parameter.
 :code:`SCR_Complete_restart` only returns :code:`SCR_SUCCESS` if
 all processes called with :code:`valid` set to :code:`1`, meaning that all processes succeeded in their restart.

 If the restart failed on any process, SCR loads the next most recent checkpoint, and the application can call :code:`SCR_Have_restart` to determine whether a new checkpoint is available.
 An application can loop until it either successfully restarts from a checkpoint